In this video, I discuss what you should look for in choosing a distance therapist.

 About My Fee

-My fee is $125 per session.
-As far as I can tell, this seems to be about the “going rate” for online counseling and therapy available on the Internet.
-Because my new clients will most likely be out of my jurisdiction and I will have no legal recourse for non-payment, all sessions must be paid for in advance via PayPal.
-I don’t work with anyone less frequently than once per week.
+Because my new clients will most likely be out of my jurisdiction and I will have no legal recourse for non-payment, all sessions must be paid for in advance via PayPal or Venmo.
 If you see yourself as struggling with the kind of emotional volatility and unstable relationships that are a part of borderline personality disorder, or if you’re currently cutting yourself or engaged in other self-injuring behavior of a serious nature, I’d most likely need to see you more than once a week, at least until that behavior has stabilized.
 In my experience, working once a week when someone is suffering so deeply only sets the work up for failure.

 For more information or to ask any further questions you may have, please feel free to write to me at: AfterPsy@gmail.com.
 Please do not look up my phone number and try to contact me that way.
 If you’re interested in scheduling a session, please complete the following two forms and send them to me at the preceding email address.
 Once I have received them, I’ll contact you about scheduling a session.